 Asking the right questions to segment your Messenger list.

-You need to ask your subscribers questions, and then depending on what answer they give you can add a tag right to each answer.
+You need to ask your subscribers questions, and then you can add a tag to each answer they give you.

-I think the more tagging you do, the better, but if you've got a thousand tags that you're never going to take advantage of, that sort of doesn't help but.
+I think the more tagging you do, the better.
+At least up to a certain point.
+If you’ve got a thousand tags that you’re never going to take advantage of, that sort of doesn’t help.

 You can offer a discount on their preferred product, or give info for a new version of that product.

-With a simple question about their preferences, you have now segmented that person and their interest and now you can literally offer them the exact product that they've shown interest in.
+With a simple question about their preferences, you have now segmented that person and by their interest and now you can literally offer them the exact product that they want.

 Ask people questions that show your their interests/preferences/tastes.